-10. INVESTMENT IN PETROMANAS
+11. INVESTMENT IN PETROMANAS

-On February 12, 2010, the Company's wholly-owned subsidiary DWM Petroleum, signed a Share Purchase Agreement and completed the sale of all of the issued and outstanding shares of Manas Adriatic to Petromanas Energy Inc..
+On February 12, 2010, the Company's wholly-owned subsidiary DWM Petroleum, signed a Share Purchase Agreement and completed the sale of all of the issued and outstanding shares of Manas Adriatic to Petromanas Energy Inc. ("Petromanas").
 After closing, the Share Purchase Agreement was amended by an amending agreement dated May 25, 2010.
-As a result of this transaction, the Company owns 200,000,000 common shares of Petromanas.
+As a result of this transaction, the Company acquired 200,000,000 common shares of Petromanas.
 100,000,000 of these were issued on March 3, 2010 pursuant to the original terms of the Share Purchase Agreement; the additional 100,000,000 were received on May 26, 2010, pursuant to the amending agreement.
-The shares were subject to a hold period expiring June 24, 2011 and bore a legend to that effect.
-In addition, all of these shares were deposited into an escrow pursuant to the requirements of the TSX Venture Exchange, which provides for the release of the shares from escrow in installments over a two year period (see Note above).
+The shares were subject to a hold period expiring September 24, 2011 and bore a legend to that effect.
+In addition, all of these shares were deposited into an escrow pursuant to the requirements of the TSX Venture Exchange which provides for the release of the shares from escrow according to the following schedule: